mishoo/UglifyJS/README.md

 TODOs:
 ```
   -r, --reserved                Reserved names to exclude from mangling.
-  --preamble                    Preamble to prepend to the output.
-You can use
-                                this to insert a comment, for example for
-                                licensing information.
-This will not be
-                                parsed, but the source map will adjust for its
-                                presence.
   --lint                        Display some scope warnings
   --reserved-file               File containing reserved names
   --reserve-domprops            Make (most?)
 DOM properties reserved for